 Italian Classic Almond Biscotti Recipe (Cantucci)

-If you want the real Italian version of almond biscotti, you want cantucci.
+If you want the classic Tuscan version of almond biscotti, you want cantucci.

-This is the classic Tuscan, double-baked cookie that stays crisp, slices clean, and begs to be dunked.
+This is the traditional twice-baked biscotto that stays crisp, cuts cleanly, and begs to be dunked.

-I grew up with almond biscotti in my family, and this recipe keeps that old-world feel.
+I grew up with almond biscotti in my family, and this home-style version keeps that old-world feel.

 What Are Cantucci

-Cantucci are the classic Italian almond biscotti from Tuscany.
-They are baked as a log, sliced, then baked again.
+Cantucci are classic Italian almond biscotti from Tuscany.
+They are baked as a log, cut, then baked again.

 That second bake is what makes them crisp and perfect for dunking in coffee, tea, or Vin Santo.